studentinsights/studentinsights/our-work.md

 Our work on Student Insights built on the work that has [come before](about-us.html).
 As we've worked, we found that three particular areas really resonated with the school community in Somerville.
 Those have formed the core of Student Insights, that we've worked to deepen over time, and the base on which all other work has been built.

 ## Student-centered profile
+> "We want to understand young people as whole, not broken on the way in, and we want schooling and education to help keep young people whole as they continue to grow in a dynamic world." <a href="pals.html" style="display: block;">- Django Paris</a>

 Student Insights started as an effort to pull together student data from different sources all onto one screen.
-We've done this with a variety of data points - and we started with some standard things like IEP goals, English learner assessments, attendance, discipline data, MCAS scores, STAR reading and math scores, and DIBELS subtests for reading.
+We've done this with a variety of data points - and we started with some standard things like IEP goals, English learner assessments, course enrollments and grades, attendance, discipline data, MCAS scores, STAR reading and math scores, and DIBELS subtests for reading.

 <img src="img/our-work/profile.png" class="InlineImage" style="width: 60%;"/>